lylakirati/automatic-differentiation/docs/documentation.md

 ### Using the Package

-With `team20ad` package installed, one can import the module by:
+Two modes of automatic differentiation are supported in this package: forward and reverse modes.
+With `team20ad` package installed, one can import the module of choice by:

 ```python
 >>> from team20ad.forwardAD import * #import team20ad
 ```
+for forward mode automatic differentiation and

 The user will be able to instantiate an `ad` object and compute the differentiation as follows: